Everyone wants to figure out ways to save money on their workers’ comp policy. Why spend extra money if you don't have to?

 So, while it may seem that you found the cheapest workers’ comp policy, double check that the payroll they are using for the calculation makes sense.

-Another thing to note here is that owners can be included in the policy but it is usually not required for them to be included.
-Their health insurance will usually take care of any injuries and they wouldn’t sue themselves so they don’t need that protection.
+Another thing to note here is that owners can be included in the policy, but it's usually not required for them to be included.
+Their health insurance will usually take care of any injuries and they wouldn’t sue themselves so they don’t need legal protection.

 If you included the owner, a quick way to save money would be to remove them from the policy.
 YAY!
 Instant savings.

-If you want to keep them included in the policy, just make sure you didn’t count them twice.
-Once as an owner and once included in the count of workers.
+If you want to keep them included in the policy, just make sure you didn’t count them twice - once as an owner and once as a worker.
 That would be paying for the owner and an additional person when it really is just one person counted twice.

-That is how to double check your policy to make sure you are getting the most affordable workers’ comp insurance.
+This is how to double-check your policy to make sure you are getting the most affordable workers’ comp insurance.

 Companies that have a formal safety program are less likely to have incidents and injuries on the job because they put an emphasis on safety.